Category: Car Accidents

 The Nevada Insurance Lobby and Minimum Car Accident Insurance Requirements

 Q: Do you think that the very low minimum insurance requirements are a result of the insurance lobby in Nevada?
 That’s exactly what happened.
-There was a legislator from Las Vegas, who individually or someone in his family had been in an accident where the at-fault driver only had the $15,000/$30,000 limit, realized that those […]
+There was a legislator from Las Vegas, who individually or someone in his family had been in an accident where the at-fault driver only had the $15,000/$30,000 limit, This incident, which […]

 Car Accident Insurance Requirements in Nevada